paapaabdullahm/ubuntu-desktop-ansible-config/README.md

 # Ubuntu Desktop Ansible Config

 A set of Ansible roles for configuring Ubuntu 16.04+ desktop environment.
-It automates the installation and configuration of essential, good to have utility programs (customizable if needed), and other developer tools.
+It automates the installation and configuration of essential, good to have utility programs (customizable if needed), plus other developer tools.

 ### Install requirements